 For me, making a difference in people’s lives is of the utmost importance and to be able to do this through my work is very much the pinnacle of job satisfaction.
 I do not see it as a job, however, but a way of life.
 Every day really is a new experience and a new challenge, whether I’m teaching cricket in schools, helping someone stop smoking, improving their creative focus, social skills or their interactive communication, decision making and motivation whether at work or leisure.

 I also spend a lot of time both studying and writing – about what I do, and to broaden my knowledge about what I do.
-So it could be said I am an ongoing student of life – and author, with, to date, eight published titles in areas of personal and team development, performance coaching and navigating ourselves through life!
+So it could be said I am an ongoing student of life – and author, with, to date, ten published titles in areas of dealing with exam stress, personal and team development, performance coaching and navigating ourselves through life!

 My other passion is undoubtedly music, and I have recently fulfilled a long-time promise to take my guitars out of their cases and set to, once again, with the playing side of music.
 As well as the playing side I’m an avid listener with an eclectic taste that stretches from Rock to Schoenberg, and from Jazz to Hildegard of Bingen!